 - Vegan: as above sub the milk and heavy cream for non-dairy milk of choice.
 Sub the butter for some coconut oil or olive oil.

-The whole thing can be made ahead of time and simply reheated when ready to serve.
+This soup can be made ahead of time and simply reheated when ready to serve.

 Alternatively, the veggies can all be chopped ahead of time and stored in the fridge for a couple of days, until you are ready to serve up the soup.